zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

     {{< note >}}The restore script [needs root access]({{< relref "/nms/acm/how-to/backup-recovery.md#root-access" >}}) to Kubernetes for the restore operation.{{< /note >}}

 1. The script will ask for the NGINX Management Suite namespace.
-Once the namespace has been provided, the script will consume the specified backup archive.
+Once the namespace has been provided, the script will use the specified backup archive.

 The restore script will only restore the databases and core secrets.
 If you want to restore the user passwords too, run the following commands: